In a nutshell

 - Hold a certificate III level qualification or higher; OR

-In this community services course, the units of competency you may study include:
+In this youth work course, the units of competency you may study include:

 - CHCDIV001 - Work with diverse people